slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On artists

 <!--
+> *"The role of the artist is to ask questions, not to answer them."  -- Anton Chekhov*
-> *"Don't try to be original.
+> *"Don’t try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."  matisse?
 -->

 > *"No artist tolerates reality."